 Regarding Our Site – In General

 As a Partner and/or an affiliate to a number of online companies, we do not collect any personal information about you on our site.
-Additionally, we do our best to insure that those companies with which we participate keep your information secure.
-Please read any “privacy statement” which they may have posted on their site.
+Additionally, we do our best to ensure that those companies with which we participate keep your information secure.
+Please read any “privacy statement” that they may have posted on their site.

-If you belong to our Question Of The Week, Word Tip Of The Week or Excel Tip Of The Week mailing lists, you may decide to stop receiving our Emails and you may “opt-out” simply by following the “unsubscribe” instructions at the bottom of every email we send out..
+If you belong to our Blog Email List or any of our other specialized email lists, you may decide to stop receiving our Emails and you may “opt out” simply by following the “unsubscribe” instructions at the bottom of every email we send out.
 We send no other e-mails unless you have specifically e-mailed us with a question or comment.

 If you share your email address with us by joining our email list or if you share it in any other manner, we promise we will not sell, give or share your email address with any other company or individual.

 When we receive old computers which customers no longer want, here’s what we do with them: we remove the old hard drive, label it with the customer’s name and the date we removed it, wait 30 days (in case the customer needs something from the old hard drive) and then destroy the hard drive as shown in this video; finally, the computer itself is taken to a licensed computer recycling company here in Florida.

 What personal data we collect and why we collect it